HediaTnani/NF-RNAseq/README.md

 ## Pipeline summary

 This pipeline has been run with test data.
-The steps
+The steps are:

 1. QC ([`FastQC`](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/))
 2. Adapter and quality trimming ([`Trimmomatic!`](http://www.usadellab.org/cms/?page=trimmomatic))